China Extends Holiday to Contain Virus as Death Toll Rises

-Hong Kong announced it would bar entry to visitors from the mainland province at the center of the outbreak following a warning the virus’s ability to spread was increasing.
+Hong Kong announced it would bar entry to visitors from the province at the center of the outbreak following a warning the virus’s ability to spread was growing.
 Travel agencies were ordered to cancel group tours nationwide, adding to the rising economic cost.

 Increasingly drastic anti-disease efforts began with the Jan.
 22 suspension of plane, train and bus links to Wuhan, a city of 11 million people in central China where the virus was first detected last month.
 That lockdown has expanded to a total of 17 cities with more than 50 million people in the most far-reaching disease-control measures ever imposed.